 Several vaccines contain gelatin (which is derived from collagen, normally from cows or pigs), as well as other food proteins.
-This is the same conclusion Nobel Prize-winning French physiologist Charles Richet arrived at over 100 years ago.
-Richet found that injecting trace amounts of milk and meat proteins into animals created sensitivity to the injected protein, so that repeat exposure to that same protein caused reactions in the anmimals,
+This is the same conclusion Nobel Prize-winning French physiologist Charles Richet arrived at more than 100 years ago.
+Richet found that injecting trace amounts of milk and meat proteins into animals created sensitivity to the injected protein.
+Repeated exposure to that same protein caused reactions in the animals.

-It seems that although vaccines have changed in the last century, their ability to cause food allergy hasn’t.
+Vaccines may have changed in the last century, but their ability to cause food allergy hasn’t.
 And of course, these injected food proteins can cause a myriad of other health concerns.
 Robert S Mendelsohn MD, professor of pediatrics at the University of Illinois warns:

-Until the day comes when scientists, vets and doctors make an effort to learn more about how these injected foreign proteins cause allergies and many other auto-immune diseases in our dogs (and ourselves), the best approach to food allergies is prevention.
+The day may come when scientists, vets and doctors make an effort to learn more about how these injected foreign proteins cause allergies and many other autoimmune diseases in our dogs (and ourselves).
+Until that day, the best approach to food allergies is prevention.